SA80: Design flaws

-The magazine was made from aluminium and would deform if grasped too tightly.
-During firing, this could choke the flow of rounds and result in a jam; the LSW had a small magazine capacity for its role and overheated after 120–150 rounds fired in bursts; the weapons were difficult to strip and reassemble, with the gas plug easily jamming in place and requiring an armorer to remove; the firing pin was too narrow and would snap; the back of the trigger surface was flat which with snow or dirt accumulating behind it would prevent the trigger from pulling back all the way and firing the gun; and ergonomic issues related to the safety catch, cocking lever, and the location and stiffness of the fire selector switch.
+The aluminium magazine could deform if gripped too tightly, restricting the feed of ammunition and causing stoppages.
+The LSW had a limited magazine capacity for its intended role and overheated after 120–150 rounds fired in bursts.
+Both weapons were difficult to strip and reassemble, with the gas plug liable to seize and requiring removal by an armourer.
+Other reported faults included fragile firing pins that could break; a flat rear trigger surface that could become obstructed by snow or dirt, preventing the weapon from firing; and ergonomic issues concerning the safety catch, cocking lever, and the position and stiffness of the fire selector switch.

-During Operation Palliser and other intervention operations in Sierra Leone, it was discovered that the version of the safety plunger used for production weapons was made from cheap injection-moulded plastic that swelled when wet, potentially rendering weapons inoperative if they had been left on 'safe'.
-The SA80 initially gained a poor reputation amongst British soldiers as being unreliable and fragile, a fact picked up by the UK media, entertainment industry, and members of the House of Lords.
-Special Air Service sergeant Chris Ryan regarded the SA80s as being "poor-quality, unreliable weapons at the best of times, prone to stoppages, and it seemed pretty tough to have to rely on them".
+During Operation Palliser and other intervention operations in Sierra Leone, it was discovered that the safety plunger fitted to production weapons was made from inexpensive injection-moulded plastic that could swell when wet, potentially rendering weapons inoperable if left on the 'safe' setting.
+The SA80 initially gained a poor reputation among British soldiers as unreliable and fragile, a view that was subsequently reflected in the UK media, the entertainment industry, and members of the House of Lords.
+Special Air Service sergeant Chris Ryan described the SA80 as "poor-quality, unreliable weapons at the best of times, prone to stoppages, and it seemed pretty tough to have to rely on them".

-Immediately after the Gulf War, (Note: the British activities named Operation Granby) the Ministry of Defence (MOD) commissioned the LANDSET Report, (Note: officially entitled "Equipment Performance (SA80) During Operation Granby (The Gulf War)") into the effectiveness of the L85A1 and L86A1.
-This report criticised the acceptance of the weapon into service.
-Neither weapon had managed to pass the sand trials and both frequently jammed.
-The mechanism of both weapons needed to be well-lubricated as the weapon became prone to seizure if fired "dry", yet in a sandy environment the lubricated weapon became unreliable due to the lubricant attracting sand into the moving parts.
-The LANDSET report identified in excess of 50 faults, most notably the magazine release catch, which could easily be caught on clothing and accidentally release the magazine; the plastic safety plunger which became brittle in cold climates; and firing pins that were not up to repeated use, and prone to fracture if used in automatic fire mode.
+Immediately after the Gulf War, (Note: the British activities named Operation Granby) the Ministry of Defence (MOD) commissioned the LANDSET Report, (Note: officially entitled "Equipment Performance (SA80) During Operation Granby (The Gulf War)") examining the effectiveness of the L85A1 and L86A1.
+The report criticised the weapon's acceptance into service.
+Neither weapon had passed the sand trials, and both experienced frequent stoppages.
+The mechanisms required heavy lubrication to prevent seizure when fired "dry"; however, in sandy environments, the lubricant attracted abrasive particles into the mechanism, further reducing reliability.
+The LANDSET Report identified more than 50 faults, including the easily operated magazine release catch, which could be caught on clothing and accidentally release the magazine; the plastic safety plunger, which became brittle in cold climates; and firing pins that were unsuitable for repeated use and prone to fracture during automatic fire.

-The report concluded that "It is, however, quite clear that infantrymen did not have CONFIDENCE in their personal weapon.
+The report concluded: "It is, however, quite clear that infantrymen did not have CONFIDENCE in their personal weapon.
 Most expected a stoppage in the first magazine fired.
 Some platoon commanders considered that casualties would have occurred due to weapon stoppages if the enemy had put up any resistance in the trench and bunker clearing operations.
 Even discounting the familiarisation period of desert conditions, when some may have still been using the incorrect lubrication drill, stoppages continued to occur."